 Reprogramming the sensors

-To do that, you’ll either need a professional TPMS tool or a cheap one with teaching functions.
-You will also need the correct procedure to enter your car’s TPMS teaching mode.
-“Teaching” here means “programming” the sensors.
+To do that, you’ll either need a professional TPMS reset tool or a cheap one with instructions.
+You will also need the correct procedure to enter your car’s TPMS teaching mode. (“Teaching” here means “programming” the sensors.)

 Identifying a faulty sensor

 If, even after reprogramming everything, you still have an error message in the information center or a blinking TPMS light, one of your sensors is probably faulty.
 It probably stopped sending any signal back to the unit.